 Why the Check Engine Light Comes On

 Your vehicle's onboard computer monitors dozens of sensors and systems.
 When it detects a reading outside normal parameters, it stores a diagnostic trouble code (DTC) and turns on the check engine light.
 The light itself does not tell you what is wrong — it only tells you that something needs attention.
-That is why proper diagnostics matter.
+That is why proper check matters.

 Oxygen Sensor Failure